shepherdjerred/scout-for-lol/packages/frontend/src/pages/privacy.md

 the sensitivity of the information you are requesting and the type of request you are making, verifying your name and email address.
 If we are unable to verify you, we may be unable to respond to your requests.
-If you have questions about exercising these rights or need assistance, please contact us at [privacy@37signals.com](mailto:privacy@37signals.com) or at 37signals LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
-If an authorized agent is corresponding on your behalf, we will need written consent with a signature from the account holder before proceeding.
+If you have questions about exercising these rights or need assistance, please reach out through the Discord server where you use Scout for League of Legends.

 Depending on applicable law, you may have the right to appeal our decision to deny your request, if applicable.
 We will provide information about how to